You are listening to the Sean Hannity Radio Show Podcast.

 We'll come back more with Cheryl Atkinson and Kerry Pickett.

-All right, we can of the TV program on Sinclair on Sunday.
+She is the host of the TV program on Sinclair on Sunday.

-It's called Full Measure, author of the bestseller, the smear, Kerry Pickett, investigative reporter with the Daily Caller.
+It's called Full Measure, author of the bestseller, The Smear, Kerry Pickett, investigative reporter with the Daily Caller.

-Back to you, Carrie Pickett.
+Back to you, Kerry Pickett.

-They are the they are the most angry of anyone.
+Because everybody I know in the FBI, they are the most angry of anyone.

 Well, Sean, I can't give you an exact number.

-Because right now they feel like they just simply cannot do what they need to do, which is which is basically prosecuting criminals and also uh mainly getting on with their investigations without being scrutinized in some political fashion.
+What I can tell you, though, is, like I mentioned before, there's just a real concern of just getting back to business because right now they feel like they just simply cannot do what they need to do, which is basically prosecuting criminals and also mainly getting on with their investigations without being scrutinized in some political fashion.

 All right, last word, Cheryl Atkinson.

-I think that what's coming out is an overarching pattern that you don't even have to parse to finely to see that there were political motivations here, and this is indicative of a broad pattern within government of missing documents, the documents requested by Congress that we own that are turned over improperly redacted, of misbehavior of all kinds by certain government actors, uh a culture that exists that they were very fearful Trump would come in and ruffle and discover perhaps crimes in my view that have been committed.
+And this is indicative of a broad pattern within government of missing documents, of documents requested by Congress that we own that are turned over, improperly redacted, of misbehavior of all kinds by certain government actors, a culture that exists that they were very fearful Trump would come in and ruffle and discover perhaps crimes, in my view, that have been committed.

 Unbelievable.

-And you know, if Hillary won, we wouldn't know any of this.
+And, you know, if Hillary won, we wouldn't know any of this.

-It would have all have been covered up.
+It would all have been covered up.

 They never thought Trump could win.